urnathan/libcody/README.md

 The message descriptions use `$metavariable` examples.

-All messages may result in an error response:
+The request messages are specific to a particlar action.
+The response messages are more generic, describing their value types, but not their meaning.
+Message consumers need to know the response to decode them.
+Notice the `Packet::GetRequest()` method records in response packates what the request being responded to was.
+Do not confuse this with the `Packet::GetCode ()` method.

+### Responses

+The simplest response is a single:

+`OK`

+This indicates the request was successful.

+An error response is:

 `ERROR $message`

 The message is a human-readable string.
+It indicates failure of the request.

+Pathnames are encoded with:

+`PATHNAME $pathname`

+Boolean responses use:

+`BOOL `(`TRUE`|`FALSE`)

-### Handshake
+### Handshake Request

 The first message is a handshake: